youngGaf/chefsmart/README.md

 # chefsmart
-web application that interacts with the user to provide cooking recipes - built using HTML, CSS & Javascript.
+web application that provides users with a simple and easy way to find recipes for only the ingredients they have at hand. - built using HTML, CSS & Javascript but transitioning to React and Django.